 The positive loop works like this: editorial placement exposes your track to new listeners, who stream through, save, and add to their own playlists.
 The algorithm sees this positive engagement and recommends your track to Discover Weekly, Radio, and personalized Mixes.
 More listeners discover you, generating more positive data, and the cycle continues.

-is the opposite: editorial placement exposes your track to the wrong audience.
+The negative loop is the opposite: editorial placement exposes your track to the wrong audience.
 Listeners skip within 10 seconds.
 The algorithm interprets this as negative engagement and deprioritizes your track in recommendations.
 Your algorithmic reach decreases, and the track stalls despite the editorial add.

 Reading Your Dashboard